Qwiko/Moverbot/README.md

 !alias/!a
 See current aliases and create new ones with: alias CHANNELNAME alias.
 !clear/!c
-Clear this channel from messages.
+Clears this channel from messages.
 !help/!h
 Shows the help-message.
 !move/!m